albar965/littlenavmap-manual/en/MENUS.md

 Shows AI and multiplayer aircraft or ships on the map.
 Multiplayer vehicles can be displayed from e.g. FSCloud, VATSIM or Steam sessions.

-The icon color and shape indicates the aircraft type and if the aircraft is on ground \(gray border\).
+The icon color and shape indicates the aircraft type and whether the aircraft is on ground \(gray border\).

 ![AI or Multiplayer Aircraft](../images/icons/aircraft_small.png "AI or Multiplayer Aircraft") AI or multiplayer aircraft from the simulator.
 This includes aircraft that are injected by the various online network clients.
 A click on the AI aircraft or ship shows more information in the `Simulator Aircraft` dock window in the tab `AI / Multiplayer`.

 ![Online Multiplayer Aircraft](../images/icons/aircraft_online.png "User Aircraft") Multiplayer aircraft/client from an online network.
 See [Online Networks](ONLINENETWORKS.md).
 A click on the online  aircraft shows information in the `Information` dock window in the separate tab `Online Clients`.

-Note that ship traffic is not available and AI aircraft information is limited in X-Plane.
+Note that, in X-Plane, ship traffic is not available and AI aircraft information is limited.

 The displayed vehicles are limited by the used multiplayer system if _Little Navmap_ is not connected to an online network like VATSIM or IVAO.
 Multiplayer aircraft will disappear depending on distance to user aircraft.
 For AI in FSX or P3D this is currently about 100 nautical miles or around 200 kilometers.